There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 For example, let the sales team know if your agency offers referral incentives.

-Explain that when they refer a client who eventually chooses your property management services, they’ll benefit too.
+Explain that when they refer a client who ultimately chooses your property management services, they’ll also benefit.

-Make sure to highlight your company’s strengths, such as leasing properties faster, having high tenant payment rates, or offering advanced technology like virtual tours.
+Be sure to highlight your company’s strengths, such as leasing properties quickly, achieving high tenant payment rates, or offering advanced technology like virtual tours.

-Remember, this isn’t about asking for leads directly; it’s about showing sales agents why you’re the right partner to refer their clients to.
+Remember, this isn’t about directly asking for leads; it’s about showing sales agents why you’re the right partner to refer their clients to.

 One of the most effective ways to build trust with the sales team is by positioning yourself as the expert on local rental markets.
 During the meeting, share up-to-date rental statistics, vacancy rates, and any other relevant data that highlights your expertise.